Adaptive deep learning framework for robust unsupervised underwater image enhancement: Experiments

-We used PSNR, and SSIM to evaluate the results on UIEBD, which are shown in \cref{table4}.
-Compared to the ablation models, the full model achieves the best quantitative performance on both metrics.
-The qualitative comparisons of the contributions of the colour module, VGG loss, and generated labels are presented in \cref{fig:6}.
-The conclusions drawn from the ablation study for each contribution are listed as follows:
+We used PSNR and SSIM to evaluate the results on UIEBD, which are shown in \cref{table4}.
+The results show that the entire model outperforms all variants ablated in both metrics, indicating that each component and stage of the proposed method is essential for achieving high-quality underwater image enhancement.
+The qualitative comparisons of the output images produced by different variants are presented in \cref{fig:6}.
+From these comparisons, we can draw the following conclusions: